open-energy-transition/MapYourGrid/docs/map-it.md

 * [Power generation/Guidelines/Hydropower](https://wiki.openstreetmap.org/wiki/Power_generation/Guidelines/Hydropower)
 * [Power generation/Guidelines/Solar plants](https://wiki.openstreetmap.org/wiki/Power_generation/Guidelines/Solar_plants)
 * [Power networks/Guidelines/Interconnector](https://wiki.openstreetmap.org/wiki/Power_networks/Guidelines/Interconnector)

+!!! note
+    **⚠️By follwing our [Code of Mappers](./code-of-mappers.md), we collectively protect the integrity of the OpenStreetMap platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.
+Please do NOT copy any data from **hint layer** directly into your OpenStreetMap data layer.
+Every data point in your OpenStreetMap data layer must be manually set and [verified](https://wiki.openstreetmap.org/wiki/Verifiability).
+The metadata must also be verified against compatible licensed sources or by people on the ground.
+If you cannot verify the data using satellite images or any other compatible source, please do not add this information from hint layers.
+This may seem like a high burden at first, but it ensures the high quality of OpenStreetMap.
+Before you start mapping, please find out about the mapping restrictions in the respective country.
+In some countries, the mapping of transmission lines is not permitted.
+Get in touch with local users by finding out about [local projects](https://wiki.openstreetmap.org/wiki/Power_networks).⚠️**

 ## Join the Chat <img src="/icons/discord.svg" alt="Discord" class="social-icon" style="width:1.2em; vertical-align:middle; margin-left:0.5ch;"> {.tools-header style="font-weight:700"}